FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

       :height: 0.75in
       :align: left

-   name：**To cut**
+   name:**To cut**

-   effect：Cuts a node and allows it to be used for other operations (eg: paste it elsewhere in the program tree).
+   effect:Cuts a node and allows it to be used for other operations (eg: paste it elsewhere in the program tree).

 .. note::
    .. image:: teaching_pendant_software/079.png